squiddycodes/MedicalResearchLLM/README.md

 This project uses LLama 3.1 (8B) and LoRA, and is fine tuned using Unsloth.
 Read about our methodology, design choices and implementation process in **Report.pdf!**

 # Dataset Curation
 * **dataset.txt** is used by the .py file - set the filepath to the filepath of your downloaded dataset.txt to generate the csvs for the model evaluation.
+There is also a csv version in the git, if you'd like to use it.
 * **processPaperData.py** generates the train (3200 rows), test (400 rows), validation (400 rows), and human feedback (10) csvs used for the training and evaluation of the model, given the large input dataset.txt file location.
 The datasets are curated as Objective-Methodology key-value pairs.
 Data is shuffled to ensure randomness in sample.

 # Model Training